Updated March 31, 2026

 Coverage usually starts with general liability insurance, garage liability insurance for dealerships, commercial property insurance, dealer open lot insurance, and workers' compensation where required.
 Depending on the carrier, the policy may also be structured to address customer injury, third-party claims, storm damage, theft, and business interruption.

 Pricing varies based on lot size, inventory value, location exposure, employee count, claims history, and coverage limits.
-The average premium range in the state is listed as $38 to $158 per month in the provided data, but actual auto dealership insurance cost in North Dakota can differ by operation.
+Actual auto dealership insurance cost in North Dakota can differ significantly by operation, so it helps to compare quotes based on how your dealership is set up.

 In North Dakota, businesses with 1 or more employees generally need workers' compensation.
 Dealerships should also be ready to show commercial auto minimums if vehicles are used for business purposes and proof of general liability coverage if a landlord or lease requires it.